Arrbat/QA-portfolio/README.md

 `server` and `client` contain source code and dependencies for application.

-`.github/workflows` contain **CI/CD** pipelines such as automated tests integration.
+`.github/workflows` contain **CI/CD** pipelines such as automated tests integration (Jest+Playwright).

 `docs` contain documentaion such as bug-reports, checklists, test-cases, test reports, test plan.

 # Tests and dependencies

-Run `npx jest` from any project's directory to run all automated tests .
+Run `npx jest` from any project's directory to run all Jest tests.

-Automated tests use SQLite server as imitation of real MySQL server.
+Jest tests use SQLite server as imitation of real MySQL server.

+---

+Run `npx playwright test` from `tests/playwright` directory to run Playwright tests

+Use `npx playwright show-report` from `tests/playwright` directory for opening HTML report

 # Setup